gavinmorrow/hunter-extension/README.md

 ### Chrome

-Go to the [Chrome Web Store listing] and click "Add to Chrome".
+Go to the [Chrome Web Store listing][chrome] and click "Add to Chrome".

 ## Updating